pflarue/ardop/docs/Host Interface Commands.md

 #### BUSYBLOCK

-Enabling this will reject any incoming ARQ connection requests, and respond with a `CONREJBUSY` frame.
+Enabling this will reject any incoming ARQ connection requests, and respond with a `CONREJBUSY` frame if there is not enough time between the channel being 'busy' and the incoming ARQ connection request.

 - Mode: ARQ
 - Arguments: `TRUE` or `FALSE`